 - Document sessions by completing progress notes in a timely fashion, using an electronic medical records system.

-- You will participate in training, consultation, and supervision from the Program Supervisor and Skills Trainer Supervisor.
+- Participate in training, consultation, and supervision from the Program Supervisor and Skills Trainer Supervisor.

-- Ability to establish a strong relationship with a child or adolescent that combines warmth and humor with effective skill building.
+- Ability to establish a strong connection with a child or adolescent that combines warmth and humor with effective skill building.

 - Creativity and energy to demonstrate, healthy play, recreational activities, school assistance, and a fun, positive, open minded attitude.
 You will participate WITH clients in these activities so expect to occasionally get messy or sweaty.

 - Conceptual understanding of developmentally appropriate behavior for children/adolescents in the home, school, and community.
 This can be gained through working with children in many settings and/or an educational setting.

 - Ability to collaborate professionally with the youth’s clinical team, maintain close communication with Program Supervisor, and coordinating session interventions.